vext01/passout/README.md

 the GPG key upon first use after X11 login, and then periodically when the `gpg-agent` cache expires.
 To tweak the expiration time, pass a `--max-cache-ttl` argument to `gpg-agent`.

+You can also run `passout.py tray` to place an icon in your desktop environment's system tray.
+Right click the icon and select a password name to have the password placed in the system clipboard.

 If someone knows how to integrate with gdm/kdm, please send a pull request.